The exercise topic of

 healthcare professionals need to look past the pain to visualize

-what else is going on around the pain episode, what
+what else is influencing the pain episode, what

 psychosocial factors are at play.
 (1,2) The mind-body connection